-The current portion and long portion of the Company's unrecognized tax benefits was \$0 at both June 30, 2021 and March 31, 2021.
-As of June 30, 2021, \$3.3 million of unrecognized tax benefits had been recorded as a reduction to net deferred tax assets.
-As of June 30, 2021, the Company's net deferred tax assets of \$13.7 million were subject to a valuation allowance of \$13.7 million.
-As of March 31, 2021, the Company's net deferred tax assets of \$13.0 million were subject to a valuation allowance of \$13.0 million.
+The current portion and long-term portion of the Company's unrecognized tax benefits was \$0 at both December 31, 2021 and March 31, 2021.
+As of December 31, 2021, \$3.4 million of unrecognized tax benefits had been recorded as a reduction to net deferred tax assets.
+Due to historical losses in the U.S., the Company has a full valuation allowance on its U.S. federal and state deferred tax assets.
+Management continues to evaluate the realizability of deferred tax assets and the related valuation allowance.

 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted.
-The CARES Act is an approximate \$2 trillion emergency economic stimulus package passed in response to the COVID-19 global pandemic.
-The CARES Act includes aid to small businesses in the form of loans and grants and other efforts to stabilize the U.S. economy.
-The Consolidated Appropriations Act ("CAA") which was signed into law in 2020 extended some of the CARES Act programs along with adding new stimulus provisions.
-In March 2021, the American Rescue Plan Act of 2021 ("ARPA") was also passed which further extended several CARES Act relief programs and other assistance.
-The Company has not filed, and does not intend to file, for funding related to the CARES Act, the CAA or ARPA due to its strong balance sheet and liquidity position with \$55.8 million in cash and cash equivalents, short-term investments and long-term investments and no debt outstanding as of June 30, 2021.
-The Company currently has no plans to defer payroll taxes, to layoff or furlough employees or to modify leases and stock compensation plans.
+The CARES Act, along with the Consolidated Appropriations Act ("CAA") and the American Rescue Plan Act of 2021 ("ARPA") is an emergency economic stimulus package passed in response to the COVID-19 global pandemic that includes aid to small businesses in the form of loans and grants and other efforts to stabilize the U.S. economy.
 Also included in the CARES Act are numerous income tax provisions including changes to the net operating loss rules.
-During fiscal year 2020 federal net operating loss to fiscal year 2018 due to the five-year net operating loss carryback provision from the CARES Act.
+During fiscal year 2021, the Company recorded a \$378,000 tax benefit resulting from the carryback of the Company's fiscal year 2020 federal net operating loss to fiscal year 2018 due to the five-year net operating loss carryback provision from the CARES Act.
 The Company believes that the CAA and ARPA will not have a significant impact on it.

 Management believes that within the next twelve months the Company will not have a significant reduction in uncertain tax benefits, including interest and penalties, related to positions taken with respect to credits and loss carryforwards on previously filed tax returns.

 The Company's policy is to include interest and penalties related to unrecognized tax benefits within the provision for income taxes in the Condensed Consolidated Statements of Operations.